Pulover/PuloversMacroCreator/Documentation/Faq.md

 > MacroCreator.exe SavedFile.pmc -t -a4

+To run the first iteration immediately append an ! to the interval value, e.g. *-t5000!*.

 -c -- *Close*: Exits the program after the first Macro is executed (normally used with the -a option).

 > MacroCreator.exe SavedFile.pmc -a -c